 HI111 INTRODUCTION TO COMPUTER SYSTEMS IN HEALTH INFORMATION TECHNOLOGY (2.5 credits/36 clock hours) This course explores computer information systems utilized in Health Information Management.
 Topics covered in this course include: the history of computers in healthcare, hardware and software, data quality, data security, data integrity, databases, data storage and retrieval, communication and internet technologies, and commonly used software applications.
 Also covered are: administrative, financial, and clinical applications.
 The students will be exposed to the EHR.
 Emerging technologies such as telehealth, smart cards, biometrics and voice recognition are explored.
-Prerequisite: None.
+Prerequisite: Introduction to the Health Care Field..